 Even if you’ve completed all of the requirements for the CPA license, you cannot place the letters CPA behind your name until you’ve been officially licensed.
 Wait until you are officially licensed because using them before then is illegal.

-After you’re enjoying the benefits of your CPA license, you can continue to add value to your resume by adding additional certifications.
+Once you’re enjoying the benefits of your CPA license, you can continue to add value to your resume by adding additional certifications.

 Earning certifications after you’re a CPA has several benefits: